z19828519/Hackathon-Summer-2021/README.md

 <!--# Data

 *  Training data are [here](train_data/).
 The label you are to predict is `age` and is available in [train_data/train_labels.csv](train_data/train_labels.csv).
+The `group` covariate indicates what cohort (study) the `sample_id` was from.
 The features available for prediction are in [train_data/train_expression.csv.gz](train_data/train_expression.csv.gz)--rows are samples and are in the same order as train_labels.csv.
 Columns are features.   [train_data/train_features_names.csv](train_data/train_features_names.csv) contain gene symbol names for all the features.
 The data are also available as an R [SummarizedExperiment](https://bioconductor.org/packages/release/bioc/vignettes/SummarizedExperiment/inst/doc/SummarizedExperiment.html), [train_data/train_summarized_experiment.rds](train_data/train_summarized_experiment.rds).
 *  Test data are [here](test_data/), and are the same format as train data.
-*  Your predictions should be in the order of the `sample_id`s [listed here](prediction/prediction.csv) -- no join is performed on the `sample_id` column.
+*  Your predictions should be in the order of the `sample_id`s [listed here](prediction/prediction.csv).
+The first column will be examined, regardless of column name.
+No join is performed on the `sample_id` column.
 -->

 # Data Description

-The data are RNASeq data from various patients.
-The goals is to predict the patient's age at sampling from their RNAseq profile.
+The data are unnormalized counts of various genes from RNASeq performed on various patients.
+The goal is to predict the patient's age at sampling from their RNAseq profile.

 # Prizes